jayy-codes07/homeopathy/README.md

 ## What it does

 Doctors can register and log into their own account.
 From there they can add patients with details like diagnosis, medicine, diet, and followup dates.
-Each patient has a followup history — so every time a patient comes back, the doctor logs what symptoms they had, what medicine was given, and any advice.
+Each patient has a followup history, so every time a patient comes back, the doctor logs what symptoms they had, what medicine was given, and any advice.

 The dashboard has live search so finding a patient by name is instant.